What is Lean Six Sigma?

 Another input parameter is entered, which takes into account the monthly fluctuation of the expected fingerprint volume.

-Constant customer feedback allows more accurate prediction of future consumption of consumables and spare parts.
+Constant customer feedback allows a more accurate prediction of future consumption of consumables and spare parts.
 Statistical methods prove that optimized warehousing and optimized customer interaction are more closely linked than they seem at first glance.

 Christmas is approaching.
 Users of Xerox machines in companies for printing services, advertising houses, photo studios, etc. enter the phase of active loading.
 By collecting preliminary information from them about the expected volume of copies,